CIRCUIT has thrilled citizens of the Outer

 - Tatooine: Aside from the hazards that were already featured in The Phantom Menace, The Boonta Classic also features segments where you fly over a Sarlacc and racing on the path of a Jawa sandcrawler.

-- Mon Gazza: While Mon Gazza Speedway is relatively sane by the sport's standards, the other two tracks on that planet involve racing through spice mining sites and industrial waste sites, complete with active mining equipment (and one of those two tracks was apparently commissioned by Groff Zugga, the boss of the Galactic Spice Mining Guild).
+- Mon Gazza: While Mon Gazza Speedway is relatively sane by the sport's standards, the other two tracks on that planet involve racing through spice mining sites complete with active mining equipment and over industrial waste dumps (and one of those two tracks was apparently commissioned by Groff Zugga, the boss of the Galactic Spice Mining Guild).

 - Ando Prime: The only track on the planet that seems to have been deliberately made for podracing is Ando Prime Centrum.
 The other three tracks have you going through cold, snowy mountains, with hazards such as caves with giant icicles, giant frozen lakes (that somehow apply Frictionless Ice even to repulsorlift vehicles), giant leaps over gorges, and the occasional avalanche.

 - Aquilaris: The underwater tunnels on all three tracks have a set of security doors (presumably in case of flooding) that randomly open or close at a moments notice, increasing the risk of crashes.
 Sunken City and Bumpy's Breakers have segments that take you into an abandoned city littered with giant pieces of debris to go around or crash into.